Vaulverin/go-prettify-json/README.md

-# go-prettify-json
+# Log formatter
-Go util for prettifying json in text (logs for example).
+Go util for formatting input log files (or other).

+Supported formatters:
+* json